mmeewis/TL15/exercise2/README.md

 ### Add data model fields to the "Identity" panel

-* Select the top tab "Identity"
 * Click the "Content" icon on the left
 * Select "Data Model Objects"
-* Drag and drop all the "Identity" fields from the model onto the "Identity" component
+* Drag the "Identity" parent from the model onto the form (this will copy all identity fields) right above the toolbar

+### Add data model fields to the "Address" panel

+* Drag the "Address" parent from the model onto the form right above the toolbar

+### Define you form layout

+* Toggle the side panel
+* Select "Root Panel" from the available Form Objects
+* Click "Configure"
+* Select "Tabs on Top" for panel layout property
+* Confirm

 Your form should look like:

 ![form-exercise2.png](../resources/form-exercise2.png)

-### Add data model fields to the "Address" panel

-* Select the top tab "Address"
-* Drag and drop all the "Address" fields from the model onto the "Address" component